 “The majority of people around the world have an urban future.
 City projects therefore commit to our common future.
 At a time of climate change and the major upheavals it is producing, policy makers must seize the opportunities to create a city that is habitable for all.
 Both resilient and sustainable, the city of tomorrow is based on proximity and social mix, eco-responsible construction and new forms of mobility, individual inclusion and a sense of collective belonging.
 It is at the local level that the major global reforms of our lifestyles are implemented.”

 Philippe Close became the Mayor of Brussels in July 2017 after succeeding the former mayor who stepped down.
 Mayor Close was officially re-elected in October 2018.
 He was appointed group leader of the socialist party (PS) in the regional Parliament in 2013, having chaired the Social Affairs Committee as an elected member of Parliament of the Brussels Capital Region since 2009.
 In order to fully devote himself to his task as mayor, he resigned from both positions.
-He was previously Alderman for Staff and Tourism following the 2006 municipal elections.
+He was previously Alderman for Staff and Tourism, and additionally Finances, following the 2006 and 2012 municipal elections respectively.
 In 2001 he joined the team of Freddy Thielemans, Mayor of the City of Brussels, as Head of Cabinet, having previously been the spokesperson of former prime minister Elio Di Rupo in 2000.
 Mayor Close has a law degree from the Université Libre de Bruxelles.

 To meet continuing demand for housing, and in a sustainable manner, the City of Brussels is using the 2019 – 2024 Housing Plan to guide the development of 750 energy-efficient new homes.
 Working with the Property Management Agency and the Brussels Public Welfare Agency (CPAS) on 14 projects across the city, Brussels aims to deliver a range of properties to suit different needs, for example for people with reduced mobility, the elderly, first homes, single-parent families, large family accommodation and housing in modular homes.
 CPAS and the Property Management Agency focus on ensuring the social and functional mix of neighbourhoods and delivering construction and renovations that meet environmental requirements to reduce energy consumption and tenants’ bills.
 The projects also include urban facilities such as retail space, sports facilities, schools and childcare facilities.